|Base Year Market Size

 Connected motorcycles use the Internet to link systems and services both on the motorcycle and away from it.
 This lets the rider access the motorcycle's data and enjoys a smoother ride.
 The vehicle's human-machine interface, warning sensors, and data transfer are still in the early stages of development on the connected motorcycle.
 Also, the main goal of a connected motorcycle is to keep the rider in touch with the outside world.
 To do this, the rider must always have access to the Internet, even when moving.

 Consumers expect their motorcycles to do things like their computers and smartphones.
 However, the connected motorcycle may not be as helpful if it cannot always stay connected to the Internet.
 This stoppage is mainly caused because service providers' networks are not always the same in different areas.
-Therefore, the growth of the connected motorcycle market is held back by the lack of seamless and uniform connectivity infrastructure.
+Therefore, the growth of the market is held back by the lack of seamless and uniform connectivity infrastructure.

 After 2G, 3G, and 4G, 5G is the fifth generation of mobile networks and the new global standard for wireless connections.
 The 5G network offers a new kind of network that connects everything and everyone, including objects, machines, and devices.
 Adopting 5G in connected mobility makes communication more reliable and makes smart cities and connected motorcycles safer.
 It also reduces latency by about one millisecond over the air, making devices more responsive to requests.
 The 5G technology is expected to positively affect the economy.

 For example, a 5G Automotive Association study found that deploying Cooperative Intelligent Transport Systems (C-ITS) could give Europe about €43 million by 2035.
 Most of these benefits would come from improved road safety and traffic flow.
-So, adding 5G connectivity to power-connected mobility would be an excellent way for companies in the connected motorcycle market to grow.
+So, adding 5G connectivity to power-connected mobility would be an excellent way for companies in the global market to grow.

 Connectivity network-wise, the global connected motorcycle market is classified into Cellular and Dedicated Short-Range Communications (DSRC).